epwalsh/obsidian.nvim/README.md

 To configure obsidian.nvim you just need to call `require("obsidian").setup({ ... })` with the desired options.
 Here are some examples using different plugin managers.
 The full set of [plugin dependencies](#plugin-dependencies) and [configuration options](#configuration-options) are listed below.

+> ⚠️ WARNING: if you install from the latest release (recommended for stability) instead of `main`, be aware that the README on `main` may reference features that haven't been released yet.
+For that reason I recommend viewing the README on the tag for the [latest release](https://github.com/epwalsh/obsidian.nvim/releases) instead of `main`.

 #### Using [`lazy.nvim`](https://github.com/folke/lazy.nvim)

 ```lua